-Required limit value: CAS RN: Properties: Should not be present in products.
-Mercury (metal): 7439-97-6 Phenylmercury neodecanoat: 26545-49-3 Phenylmercury octanoate: 13864-38-5 Phenylmercury 2-ethylhexanoate: 13302-00-6 Phenylmercury propionate: 103-27-5 Phenylmercury acetate: 62-38-4 Heavy metal that occurs naturally in small quantities in nature.
+Mercury (metal): 7439-97-6

+Phenylmercury neodecanoat: 26545-49-3 Phenylmercury octanoate: 13864-38-5 Phenylmercury 2-ethylhexanoate: 13302-00-6

+Phenylmercury propionate: 103-27-5 Phenylmercury acetate: 62-38-4

+Heavy metal that occurs naturally in small quantities in nature.
 Toxic to aquatic organisms and non-biodegradable.
-Dangerous Use: for the environment.
+Dangerous for the environment.
 Can cause kidney damage.

 Phenylmercury compound are used as catalysts in the production of polyurethane coatings, adhesives, sealants and elastomers.
 For recycled packaging mercury may have had a different original use as e.g. pesticide in woods.

-Legal background: Mercury compounds are restricted in impregnation of heavy-duty industrial textiles and yarn intended for their manufacture in Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 18.
+Mercury compounds are restricted in impregnation of heavy-duty industrial textiles and yarn intended for their manufacture in Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 18.
 Phenyl mercury compounds are also restricted in entry 62 with a restriction limit of 0.01% = 100 mg/kg.

-Article 1 of the European Parliament and Council Regulation (EC) No 1102/2008 of 22 October 2008 ban the exports of metallic mercury and certain mercury compounds and mixtures.
+Regulation (EU) 2017/852 of the European Parliament and of the Council of 17 May 2017 on mercury restricts the export, import, use, storage and manufacturing of mercury.

 Products containing mercury may not be placed on the Swedish market.
 Norway prohibits the manufacture, import, export and sale of articles that contain mercury or mercury compounds (0.001% (10 ppm).
 Denmark prohibits the import, export and sale of articles and part of articles that contain mercury or mercury compounds (0.01% (100 ppm).
 Mercury is under restriction globally through the Minamata Convention.

-The sum of concentration levels of lead, cadmium, mercury and hexavalent chromium present in packaging or packaging com- ponents shall not exceed 100 ppm by weight.
+The sum of concentration levels of lead, cadmium, mercury and hexavalent chromium present in packaging or packaging components shall not exceed 100 ppm by weight.
 Directive (EC) No 94/62/EC of 20 December 1994 on packaging and packaging waste.
 Mercury and its compounds are listed in the Rotterdam convention.

 In California: Metallic nickel is listed in Proposition 65.

-Test method: EN 16711-1 (total content in textiles) EN 16711-2 (extractable content in textiles) ISO 17072-1 (extractable content in leather) ISO 17072-2 (total content in leather) LOQ: 10 mg/kg (total content), 0.02 mg/kg (extractable content).
+EN 16711-1 (total content in textiles and accessories)) EN 16711-2 (extractable content in textiles and accessories)) ISO 17072-1 (extractable content in leather) ISO 17072-2 (total content in leather)

+LOQ: 10 mg/kg (total content), 0.02 mg/kg (extractable content).

 Test equipment: XRF screening for metal mercury.
-LOQ: 50 mg/kg